Tatiana-Ngamba/The-GitGirls-Collective-group-7/README.md

 For the correct functioning of the project, before running any of the project code files, **the user must need to have installed in their PC MySQL Workbench, Python and Jupyter**.

 ## Required Python Libraries and version compatibility:
 Make sure the following python libraries are installed.
-See the versions used for each of this libraries that allowed us to code and run this code effectively, to avoid certain errors we experienced we want to emphasize the importance of having pandas library updated:
+See the versions used for each of these libraries that allowed us to code and run this code effectively - to avoid certain errors we experienced we want to emphasize the importance of having pandas library updated:

 **Library == version**